Faecalibacterium prausnitzii

 Also called: F. prausnitzii, F. prau

 Faecalibacterium prausnitzii is one of the most abundant bacterial species in healthy adult guts, making up 5 to 15 percent of the colon microbiome.
 It is a major butyrate producer and has anti-inflammatory effects on the gut lining.
-Low levels are consistently found in IBD, IBS, type 2 diabetes and obesity.
+Low levels are consistently found in IBD, and reduced levels are reported in type 2 diabetes and obesity.
+Findings in IBS are mixed and depend on the subtype.
 Diverse fibre intake, especially soluble fibre, is the best way to support it.

 Why it matters

 F. prausnitzii is what microbiome researchers call a 'keystone species', its abundance shapes the wider microbial community.
 It produces butyrate, which colonocytes use as primary fuel.
 It also produces specific anti-inflammatory metabolites that calm the local immune response.
 People with healthy gut function tend to have high F. prausnitzii.
-People with active gut disease tend to have low levels, often the first marker that drops.
+People with active gut disease tend to have low levels.

 Why levels drop